claudioperez/GeometricTransformations/README.md

   </ul>
 </dd>
 <dt><a href="./Rotations">Rotations/</a></dt>
-<dd>This directory contains the rotation functions described in Appendix A.
+<dd>This directory contains the rotation functions described in Appendix A of Perez and Filippou (2024).
 </dd>

 <dt><a href="./Examples">Examples/</a></dt>